Basic flexion

 Tip: Rest often in this lesson.
 Even if the directions do not indicate a rest, please rest whenever you like.
 Fewer movements with greater awareness are more beneficial.

 The second flexion lesson brings new variables to invite different angles of the back into play.
 One of those variables is bringing the knee to the shoulder instead of the elbow, which asks the back to bend in a different place.
 I also love the rocking side to side to soften the back.
-My back feel super long and upright after this.
+My back feels super long and upright after this.

 I come back to this one in particular over and over again.
 I love sinking into these lessons and allowing them to move me.
 Sometimes my awareness drifts, and then I come back.
 The person who influenced me the most, Dennis Leri, used to say that we go forward to go backward—and we go backward to go forward.